dmitriykuptsov/soho-vpn-over-tls/README.md

-# VPN over TLS
+# SOHO VPN over TLS

 VPN over TLS is a project with one main purpose - allow VPN connections in countries with strict security policies.
 For example, we have seen that in some countries OpenVPN and SSH traffic is not allowed.
 This puts certain limitations on the Internet usage.
 By deploying the VPN over TLS solution on your custom cloud server makes it extremely hard for security personnel to track your connections.
-Most importantly the traffic that you will be sending looks like normal HTTPS,
+Most importantly the traffic that you will be sending looks like normal HTTPS.
+This solution should be deployed on a SOHO VPN box.

 # Installation